pgroenbaek/dbtracks-stf-profiles/README.md

 TODO how and where to add them

 This repository only contains the STF track profiles.
 The textures needed can be obtained from the [DBTracks package](https://the-train.de/downloads/entry/11252-dbtracks/).

-You probably have the textures already if you ever need these profiles for superelevation.
+You most likely have the textures in your route already if you ever need these profiles for superelevation.

 ## Usage